8+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Best Time of Year to Hike the Camino de Santiago

-I of course think that walking it in Spring (April/May) was the best possible time to do it!
-Yes, I did get rained on a bit and it was muddy, but I will take those conditions any day over heat and people!
+I, of course, think that walking it in Spring (April/May) was the best possible time to do it!
+Yes, it did get rained on a bit, and it was muddy, but I will take those conditions any day over the heat and people!

 Luggage Transfer